 Keep in mind, when you enable this feature, you must also define your conversion event and track it (which may involve installing tracking code).
 Click here to learn more about how to do that.

-Webinar completion and conversion funnelwebinar_completion_funnel_analytics
+Webinar completion and conversion funnel

 Once you have defined the completion requirements for your webinar, the total number of completions and completion rate will be tracked in this section.
 As seen above, the third section of the funnel is based on how many attendees have met all the completion requirements you have set for your webinar, and it calculates the percentage completed out of all attendees, which is your completion rate.